Skip to main content

 Donut Chart

 The donut chart is relatively simple and is ideal for showing the proportion of different data.
+If you need more precise percentage statistics, you can also use formulas to calculate Select field option percentages.
 For example, the distribution of task statuses in a task database:

 Styling